 Sometimes, something familiar is all you need to get you through the day, and what’s more familiar and comforting than Italian food.
 The national brand serves filling and delicious pastas, pizzas, grills and desserts.
 And with your Official London Theatre or TKTS ticket, you can save 20% on your bill.

 Healthy, delicious and sustainably sourced.
 The three pillars of modern-day eating.
 Farmstand serves fresh food which is gluten and dairy free.
-And with your Official London Theatre or TKTS ticket, you can enjoy a meal and drink for £10.
+And with your Official London Theatre or TKTS ticket, you can enjoy complimentary glass of Prosecco when you dine.

 Keeping the kids entertained is tricky.
 Yes, you’ve got them Kids Week tickets but you don’t want to take them to a boring restaurant where the waiters don’t smile.
 London has loads of themed restaurants that will wow your kids.
 You’ll find it fun, too.